Reference

 These index material on the WWW, allowing you to search it as if it were a database.
 Try more than one!
 Always experiment with the different ways to limit or broaden the search.
 For example, putting a phrase in quotes will make many of these search for it as a unit, rather than just for the individual words of which it is composed, and this often helps you get fewer off-target results.
 Be wary of paid-for results, often called "featured" or "sponsored" results.

-Two of the best search engines indexing all of the WWW:
+Two of the best search engines:

 Specialized search engines These are just a few examples: